 The doctor can clearly see the blocked Meibomian glands with the magnifying lens and when the blockage is cleared.

-At Georgia Eye Associates, our eye care professionals are skilled in using iLux for meibomian gland dysfunction.
-If you think you may have MGD, make an appointment at Georgia Eye Associates in Atlanta, GA.
+Georgia Eye Associates is one of the leading clinics in Meibomian Gland Dysfunction Treatment.
+Our eye care professionals are skilled in using iLux for treatment of MGD.
+If you think you may have MGD, make an appointment for an evaluation.

 There are many options for dry eye treatment, such as:

-- BlephEx®: BlephEx® is a treatment that addresses a different condition, blepharitis.
+BlephEx® is a treatment that addresses a different condition, blepharitis.
 Blepharitis is a common inflammatory disease of the eyelids that contributes to dry eye syndrome.
 This treatment cleans the eyelids and will almost immediately improve symptoms by unblocking glands on the eyelid margin.
-Click here to learn more about BlephEx®.

 Your doctor will be able to determine which treatment is best for your individual eyes.
 If you have been experiencing dry eye symptoms and you’re ready to do something about them, give us a call today!